Balls 8: Introduction

-Boeing NB-52B Stratofortress, Air Force 52-0008, has operated from Edwards Air Force Base for 45 years.
-The goal of launching the North American X-15 hypersonic research aircraft project in 1958 took the NB-52B and its sister ship, the NB-52A, 52-0003.
-The NB-52B served as a launch platform for numerous programs until its final mission on November 16, 2004, whereas the NB-52A was retired in October 1969.
+Boeing NB-52B Stratofortress, Air Force 52–0008, operated from Edwards Air Force Base for 45 years.
+The goal of launching the North American X-15 hypersonic research aircraft project in 1958 took the NB-52B and its sister ship, the NB-52A, 52–0003.
+The NB-52B served as a launch platform for numerous programs until its final mission on 16 November 2004, whereas the NB-52A was retired in October 1969.

-Operating as a flying launch pad nine miles above the ground, it had to provide the rocket planes it carried with the propellants, gasses, and power typically associated with a ground based launch pad.
+Operating as a flying launch pad 9 mi above the ground, it had to provide the rocket planes it carried with the propellants, gasses, and power typically associated with a ground based launch pad.
 Because of this capability, the airplane became a vital tool for aeronautical studies.

-The right wing of the Stratofortress was reinforced and fitted with a pylon that could carry the heaviest payloads ever launched from an airplane’s wing - more than 50,000 pounds (about 1/5 of the aircraft’s own weight).
+The right wing of the Stratofortress was reinforced and fitted with a pylon that could carry the heaviest payloads ever launched from an airplane's wing—more than 50,000 lb (about 1/5 of the aircraft's own weight).

-The Stratofortress’ X-15 rocket aircraft flew pilots to unprecedented altitudes and speeds.
-The first winged vehicles reached speeds of Mach-1, Mach-2, Mach-3, and Mach-4, respectively.
-They also flew for the first time over 130,000 feet, and eventually reached more than 364,000 feet (about 100,000 meters) above the surface of the Earth.
-Five pilots earned astronaut wings by flying more than fifty miles in an X-15.
-Unfortunately, one of those pilots was killed on a qualifying flight when the third X-15 blew up on re-entry.
+The Stratofortress' X-15 rocket aircraft flew pilots to unprecedented altitudes and speeds.
+The first winged vehicles reached speeds of Mach 1, Mach 2, Mach 3, and Mach 4, respectively.
+They also flew for the first time over 130,000 ft, and eventually reached more than 364,000 ft above the surface of the Earth.
+Five pilots earned astronaut wings by flying more than 50 mi in an X-15.
+One of those pilots was killed on a qualifying flight when the third X-15 blew up on re-entry.

-The re-engineered Stratofortress NB-52B was also used during the development of the Space Shuttle program, launched a number of wingless lifting body aircraft that showed the feasibility of the Space Shuttle’s steep gliding approach to landings.
-The new NB-52B showed that an airplane weighing three and a half million pounds could also do such landings.
-The parachutes that dropped the Shuttle's solid fuel boosters to the ocean were also tested in drops from a pylon on the aircraft’s wing.
+The re-engineered Stratofortress NB-52B was also used during the development of the Space Shuttle program.
+The NB-52 launched a number of wingless lifting body aircraft, including the Northrop M2-F2, HL-10, and Martin Marietta X-24A, which established the feasibility of unpowered, low glide-ratio landing.
+This method was subsequently used by the Space Shuttle to land following atmospheric re-entry.
+The parachutes that dropped the Shuttle's solid fuel boosters to the ocean were also tested in drops from a pylon on the aircraft's wing.
 The drag chute that slowed the Space Shuttle down after landing was also tested on this aircraft.